-It isn't smothered in down insulation, like the Marmot Montreaux, so it never feels cloying.
+The Arktik is comfortable but heavy, weighing in at 3lbs.
+It wasn't the heaviest parka we tested.
+It isn't smothered in down insulation, so it never feels cloying.
 There is enough room to comfortably wear a light sweater underneath the jacket.
 Again, the nylon cuffs are a soft and cozy addition.
 Despite being slightly heavy, we found this jacket comfortable to wear.

 Unfortunately, when the jacket is fully zipped up, the collar is very stiff and it can irritate your chin.
 It certainly irritated ours.
 It was distractingly noticeable, and we had to make sure the zipper wasn't fully zipped up when wearing it.
 Over time and use it will probably get softer, but it's something to think about.

 Another issue is the jacket's exterior side pockets.
 They sit extremely low.
 Even though they are lined with soft material, the exterior heavy-duty zippers are rough.
 Every time we put our hands into the pockets we scrape them.
 It's not the best feeling

-The Arktik jacket has a unique style, with the appearance of a heavy duty mountain parka.
+The Arktik jacket has a unique style, with the appearance of a heavy-duty mountain parka.
 The Italian faux leather micro trim, a water-resistant waxy exterior shell, and an adjustable faux fur ruff are meant to maintain a stylish appearance in some seriously cold temperatures.
 Faux leather lines the main zipper's exterior and the front pockets.
 These touches go above and beyond to add style, but we don't find them gaudy.
 There is also an interior cinched waist that creates a tailored fit.
-We love when companies add this feature to their jackets.
+We love it when companies add this feature to their jackets.
 It allows the user to adjust the jacket to make the fit perfect their body type or the style they are looking for.